Kombucha tea information by Ray Sahelian, M.D. Health benefit and side effects of kombucha tea

 has the health benefit of being an antioxidant, but until long term studies are

-done, it would be best to limit the use of kombucha tea to once or twice a week.
+done, it would be best to limit its use to once or twice a week.

 Q. I heard